sunchess/eth/README.md

 ### Step 2: Install Rinkeby

 Use `Archive node` synchronization section by this link https://www.rinkeby.io/#geth.
 The synchronization could take about 1 hour on 100mb/s, i5 CPU and 8GB RAM.
-In this time Ethereum full node takes about 11GB disc space.
+At this moment Ethereum full node takes about 11GB disc space.

 For running console use ` geth --datadir=$HOME/.rinkeby attach ipc:$HOME/.rinkeby/geth.ipc console`.
 Check sync: `> eth.syncing`